 What is carbon neutrality and how does it relate to resiliency?

 Think of the Earth’s atmosphere as a delicate balance of gases that helps sustain life as we know it.
 If there is too much CO2 in the atmosphere or an imbalance of other greenhouse gases, the earth’s temperature will rise and cause many complications.
 If carbon emissions reach a certain level, there may be irreversible damage to the earth’s atmosphere jeopardizing the very existence of our beautiful planet.

 It is important for society today to understand the importance of resiliency as it relates to carbon neutrality.
 It all starts with the individual becoming aware of the burning of fossil fuels which are emitting large amounts of CO2 into the air.
 Together we can work with science to create alternate renewable fuel sources, rewrite the local building codes to adopt more resilient measures in the future, and redesign existing infrastructure to adapt to the changing climate, and ultimately creating a new economy that is resilient to climate change.
 To be carbon neutral means you must use 100% renewable energy achieving net zero emissions of CO2 across the entire value chain of your business.
 If you are not able to remove carbon from your footprint you can purchase renewable offsets.
-The human race must come together to support taking resilient measures against carbon emissions.
 Urbanization is happening at a rapid pace in cities around the globe, creating environmental, social, and economic challenges.
-Citizens are stepping up to push forward and accelerate the shift to a clean energy economy.
-Our future is in our hands.
-Dirty fossil fuels are the past and renewable energies are the future.
+In response, some citizens are stepping up to push forward and accelerate the shift to a clean energy economy.

 What are some examples of resiliency as it relates to coastal flooding?